-for $u \in D(A_1^{\gamma})$, where the constant $C>0$ depends only on $\gamma,p,$ and $ 1-\frac{1}{p}\leq \gamma<1,p\geq 2.$ \end{lemm} \begin{proof} The proof of this lemma is straightforward from Gagiardo-Nirenberg's inequality, H$\ddot{\mathrm{o}}$lder's inequality and Sobolev's inequality, which is similar to the proof of Lemma 5 of \cite{Romanov}.
-See Romanov\cite{Romanov} for details. \end{proof}
+for $u \in D(A_1^{\gamma})$, where the constant $C>0$ depends only on $\gamma,p,$ and $ 1-\frac{1}{p}\leq \gamma<1,p\geq 2.$ \end{lemma} \begin{proof} The proof of this lemma is straightforward from Gagiardo-Nirenberg's inequality, H$\ddot{\mathrm{o}}$lder's inequality and Sobolev's inequality, which is similar to the proof of Lemma 5 of \cite{Romanov}.
+See \cite{Romanov} for details. \end{proof}

-By the arguments similar to Romanov\cite{Romanov}, one can define $A_0:=(sI+L)$ with $D(A_0)=D(A_1)$, where $s=s(\mu,\alpha)>0$ is large enough.
+By the arguments similar to Romanov \cite{Romanov}, one can define $A_0:=(sI+L)$ with $D(A_0)=D(A_1)$, where $s=s(\mu,\alpha)>0$ is large enough.
 For $\gamma \in (0,1)$, define $A_0^{\gamma}$ and the operator $A_0^{\gamma}$ has the equivalent norm

 Therefore, the Lemma \ref{lemma4.1} holds for $A_0^{\gamma}$, that is